tomchaplin/grpphati/README.md

 ## Advanced Usage

-As stated, `grpphati` is in fact a library for implementing instances of the grounded pipeline.
+GrPPHATI is in fact a library for implementing instances of the grounded pipeline.
 The main interface for is the function `make_grounded_pipeline` in the `grpphati.pipelines.grounded` module.
 The required arguments a filtration map and a homology class, which are explained further in the following sections.
 Additionally, you can specify the persistence algorithm via a `phat.reductions` and provide an optimisation strategy.